Teaching with Software

 You'll need a Windows PC if you want to use the good free stuff here at Rotation.org that has Bible content in it.
-Almost ZERO Bible software or apps for kids run on a Mac, and only a few run on tablets.
+Almost ZERO Bible software or Bible apps for kids run on a Mac, and only a few decent ones run on tablets or iPads.

-Windows 7, 8, and 10 are good to go.
-Most of the software I made was designed for what are now "older" computer, or as I like to say, "the kind your members have to donate."
+Windows 7, 8, 10 and 11 are good to go.
+Most of the software I made was designed for what are now "older" computers, or as I like to say, "the kind your members have to donate."
 Anything less will likely be under-powered for certain graphic-intensive programs

 If you are buying new: an inexpensive Windows PC is the computer of choice, hands down.
 But keep in mind that good used Windows-based computers are surprisingly easy to find.
 Talk to your members and local tech community.
 Very sorry to say that little exists for Mac anymore, and very little software or "apps" of any depth or quality exist for tablets/pads right now.